 The recipients of the Ozanam Scholarship are men and women who have shown their commitment to leading lives of service inspired by St. Vincent de Paul and Blessed Frederic Ozanam.
 To be eligible for an Ozanam Scholarship, applicants must be actively engaged in the work of the Vincentian community as a former Vincentian Volunteer or similar role and be enrolled or accepted in a graduate or professional degree program at DePaul.
 Applicants must submit a resume, two letters of recommendation, and a narrative describing their commitment to justice and service in the spirit of St. Vincent de Paul and Blessed Frederic Ozanam.
 Once accepted to the program, scholars must commit to eight weekly hours of service work to the wider Chicago community.

-Master of Nonprofit Management from the School of Public Service
+M.N.M in Nonprofit Management, School of Public Service

 M.A. in Human Computer Interaction